engineyard/ey-docs/pages/account-collaboration.md

 ### 3. Working with multiple accounts

-If a user is a part of multiple accounts, each environment from each account will be visible on their dashboard.
+If a user is a part of multiple accounts, each environment from each account will be visible on their Dashboard.
 Each environment is grouped by the account name, and the user can deploy or modify any environment in any account they are a member of.

 ## Recommended workflows